 Obviously, I can’t list all cereals, so if your usual cereal isn’t on here, you could try scanning it with the ‘Be Food Smart-Change for Life’ app.
 This shows you sugar, salt and fat in foods like this:

-The Ugly: These will give you between 2.4 and 3.7 sugar cubes per 40g serving
+These will give you between 2.4 and 3.7 sugar cubes per 40g serving

 - Coco Pops